 - Emotional trauma

-At Morris Bart, LLC, we work on a contingency fee basis.
-This contingency means we do not accept any payment until your case reaches a satisfactory settlement.
-Truck accidents are frustrating for the victims.
-You were doing nothing wrong, yet you have suffered significant injuries because of the negligence of the truck driver, his or her employer, and other parties.
-Count on a Shreveport truck accident attorney to determine exactly which parties are responsible for your injuries.
+Count on our Shreveport truck accident lawyer to determine which parties are responsible for your injuries.
 We will negotiate with the trucking carrier’s insurance company on your behalf and defend your right to receive fair compensation in court, if necessary.
+Call us today to get started.

 to find a Morris Bart office near you.